 Behavioral Health Initiative Scholarship

 We will award a number of Behavioral Health Initiative Scholarships to students who exhibit a strong dedication and commitment to the delivery of human services in a behavioral health setting.
-The scholarship is a 20% tuition reduction.
+The scholarship reduces tuition to $880 per credit—a 24% tuition reduction for 2021-2022.
 Student fees remain the same for all enrolled students and are not impacted by the scholarship.

 Applicants are accepted from students planning to enroll in any of the Counseling Department MA program in Clinical Mental Health Counseling, and who are employees at a Behavioral Health agency.
 To be considered for institutional assistance, you must commit to complete the program of your choice in 3 years.